mareann/bamazon/README.md

 * ?
 Please select enter product id you would like to buy:    Invalid input.
 Please try again
 * ?
 Please select enter product id you would like to buy:  0  Invalid input.
 Please try again
 * ?
 Please select enter product id you would like to buy:  111  Invalid id.
 Please try again
 * ?
-Please select enter product id you would like to buy:  105
+Please select enter product id you would like to buy:  103

+    ###### Next the app will ask how many of the item the user would like to purchase.
+If that
+    ###### Quantity is available.
+It will remove those from inventory and print out the total sale.

+*   How many Blu-ray: Justice League with Henry Cavill, Amy Adams would you like to buy?
+3
+*
+*     YAY!
+3 Blu-ray: Justice League with Henry Cavill, Amy Adams are available!
+*     Order processed successfully!
+*     Total Cost: $74.85
+*
+*     Thank you for your business!